0

 It may seem more straightforward to keep drinking water and ignore what our bodies tell us, but that could lead to more problems, like high cholesterol levels or even heart disease.

-We need to turn off that faucet - manage our blood sugar better.
-This means looking at diet changes and possibly medication with your healthcare provider's help.
+Managing our blood sugar better means looking at diet changes and possibly medication with your healthcare provider's help.

 Ketogenic foods